Egypt welcomes U.S. remarks on Mursi; food stocks dwindle

 The United States and United Nations expressed concern over the arrest and detention of Muslim Brotherhood leaders, including Mursi, who officials say is held at the Republican Guard compound in Cairo, scene of deadly clashes on Monday.

-"If politicised arrests and detentions continue, it is hard to see how Egypt will move beyond this crisis," Psaki told a daily briefing on Thursday.
+"If politicized arrests and detentions continue, it is hard to see how Egypt will move beyond this crisis," Psaki told a daily briefing on Thursday.

 On Wednesday, Egypt's public prosecutor ordered the arrest of Brotherhood leader Mohamed Badie and other senior Islamists, accusing them of inciting violence on Monday when 53 Mursi supporters and four members of the security forces were killed in a dawn clash near the compound.